SharePointPro/ReactHooksExample/README.md

 This project is an React Hooks & Create React App implementation of a React Redux project https://github.com/robertbg/swapi-react

 While it maybe a good alternative to Redux, react hooks was not designed to replace Redux.
-If you are making frequent changes to a store you should conisder using Redux rather than React Hooks.
+If you are making frequent changes to a store you should consider using Redux rather than React Hooks.

 However for infrequent changes (ie not on keypress's) react hooks can help minimize your project size.